darktable-org/dtdocs/content/contributing/development-deployment.md

 ## Building

-The full set of outputs (HTML site, ePubs, and per-language PDFs) is built by `./tools/build-all.sh <base_url>`
+The full set of outputs (HTML site, EPUB, and per-language PDFs) is built by `./tools/build-all.sh <base_url>`

-This generates the translated content from the PO files, then builds the HTML site, the ePubs, and one PDF per enabled language.
+This generates the translated content from the PO files, then builds the HTML site, the EPUB, and one PDF per enabled language.
 Outputs are written under `public/`, with PDFs at `public/<lang>/darktable_user_manual.pdf`.

 Requirements: Hugo (extended), `weasyprint`, and `po4a` for the